tidepool-org/data-model/device-data/out-of-range.md

  over (for a high reading) or 1 unit below (for a low reading) the range threshold, and then annotating the reading.

-For example, for a low CGM reading for a device that reads in mg/dL with a low threshold of 40 mg/dL:
+For example, for a low CGM reading for a device that displays in mg/dL with a low threshold of 40 mg/dL:
 ```json
 {
   "type": "cbg",